 PFC & JQI Summer Students

 The Physics Frontier Center at JQI takes an active role in encouraging high-school students and college undergraduates to participate in various aspects of PFC research projects during the summer months.
-In 2010 and 2011, nearly 20 such students gained invaluable, hands-on experience at laboratories and other research facilities at the University of Maryland (UMD) and the National Institute of Standards and Technology (NIST).
-They were typically supervised by graduate students, but also interacted with numerous group members, including JQI Fellows and senior scientists.
+Each year many students gain invaluable, hands-on experience at laboratories and other research facilities at the University of Maryland (UMD) and the National Institute of Standards and Technology (NIST).
+They are typically supervised by graduate students and/or postdoctoral researchers, but also interact with numerous group members, including JQI Fellows and senior scientists.
+With the completion of the Physical Sciences Complex, students now have the opportunity to work in this state-of-the-art facility.
+In some cases, the summer students are local and are able to work throughout the academic year.

 Subscribe to A Quantum Bit